saggarsunil/YCSB/elasticsearch/README.md

     index.number_of_replicas=0
     es.index.key=es.ycsb

+### Client Configuration and Bulk Indexing

+	A client can connect to ElasticSearch cluster in multiple ways:
+	1. Node Client: When a client runs as 'Node Client', it becomes part of ES cluster(node.local=true)
+	2. Transport Client: When a client runs as 'Transport Client', it connects to ES cluster remotely(node.local=false)

+	Bulk Indexing allows you to do multiple inserts in a single step.
+	The following configuration parameters can be used to enabled bulk indexing in ES.

+	bulk.size=100               // Size of batch for bulk indexing bulk.insert=enabled         // enabled or disabled.
+Default is 'disabled'

 ### Custom Configuration
 If you wish to customize the settings used to create the ElasticSerach node you can created a new property file that contains your desired ElasticSearch